pRatikSathaye/newt-training-assignment/README.md

 * Go to **products-frontend** folder
 * Open command prompt and run **npm install && ng serve**
 * Application will run at **http://localhost:4200**

+#### POSTMAN Collection file
+* If you have postman you can use this file to import Collection into postman and start sending request to backend for testing purpose. (**Products Services.postman_collection.json**)

 ## NOTE